CollegeBoreal/INF1083-200-19A-01/4.DML/Corrections/README.md

 ###  =[BEGIN]============== Exécution du script 300108234 ===============
 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
+ERROR 1215 (HY000) at line 71: Cannot add foreign key constraint
 mysql: [Warning] Using a password on the command line interface can be insecure.
+ERROR 1146 (42S02) at line 7: Table 'Hijabfashion.Couleurs' doesn't exist
 ```
 ###  =[END]============== Exécution du script 300108234 ===============
 \n## Etudiant 300110500
 ###  =[BEGIN]============== Exécution du script 300110500 ===============
 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1064 (42000) at line 23: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'Especes INT,
-  Carte_bancaire INT,
-  Western_union INT,
-  PRIMARY KEY(Especes)
- ' at line 3
+ERROR 1133 (42000) at line 8: Can't find any matching row in the user table
 mysql: [Warning] Using a password on the command line interface can be insecure.
 ERROR 1064 (42000) at line 7: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ''Name, Etudiant) VALUES ('Hamidou_zongo', 'International');
 INSERT INTO Honorair' at line 1